On the relation of special linear algebraic cobordism to Witt groups: Special linear and symplectic orientations.

-Every symplectic bundle is a special linear bundle in a natural way, so a special linear orientation on a ring cohomology theory induces a symplectic one, and a general orientation induces a special linear one.
-Thus one has a variety of examples of $SL$-oriented cohomology theories arising from the oriented ones.
-Typical examples of $SL$-oriented but not oriented cohomology theories are hermitian $K$-theory introduced by Schlichting \cite{Sch10,Sch12} and derived Witt groups defined by Balmer \cite{Bal99,Bal05}, we recall the constructions in the next section.
-Further examples are given by the algebraic cobordism $MSL$ and $MSp$ \cite{PW3}.
-We briefly recall some definitions related to the spectrum $MSL$.
+Every symplectic bundle $(E,\phi)$ has a trivialization of the determinant given by Pfaffian and can be treated as a special linear bundle $(E,\lambda)$.
+More precisely, for a trivialized symplectic bundle $(\triv_X^{\oplus 2n}, \phi)$, the Pfaffian $\operatorname{Pf}(\phi)$ can be considered as an isomorphism $\det \triv_X^{\oplus n}=\triv_X\xrightarrow{\simeq} \triv_X$.
+Using this isomorphism locally and applying the well-known property $\operatorname{Pf}(B^TAB)=\det(B)\operatorname{Pf}(A)$ which, in particular, yields that these isomorphisms do not depend on the choice of trivialization, we obtain the desired isomorphism $\lambda\colon\det E\xrightarrow{\simeq} \triv_X$.
+Thus a special linear orientation on a ring cohomology theory induces a symplectic one, and a general orientation induces a special linear one.
+Hence one has a variety of examples of $\SL$-oriented cohomology theories arising from the oriented ones.
+Typical examples of $\SL$-oriented but not oriented cohomology theories are hermitian $K$-theory introduced by Schlichting \cite{Sch10a,Sch12} and derived Witt groups defined by Balmer \cite{Bal99,Bal05}, we recall the related constructions in the next section.
+Further examples are given by the algebraic cobordism $\MSL$ and $\MSp$ \cite{PW3}.
+We briefly recall some definitions related to the spectrum $\MSL$.

-\begin{definition} Let $E(n,m)$ be the tautological vector bundle of rank $n$ over $Gr(n,m)$.
+\begin{definition} Let $E(n,m)$ be the tautological vector bundle of rank $n$ over the Grassmannian $\Gr(n,m)$.
 The special linear Grassmannian is the complement to the zero section of $\det E(n,m)$,